FarronF/limerick-council-meetings/meetings/2016/01/25-Full Meeting of Limerick City and County Council/Minutes - Budget Meeting of Limerick City and County Council - 20th November 2015.md

 (63,696)

-Table 4: Analysis of Commercial Rate Income---
+Table 4: Analysis of Commercial Rate Income
+---
 **14**

 **Due to the results of the revaluation appeals process and the reduction in the Global**